Training Policies Enroll in the Airline Career Pilot Program

 Success in the ACPP requires flexibility and adaptability.
 There may be delays due to maintenance, weather, and other factors outside of ATP’s control.
 Students are expected to be present at the training center and adaptable to schedule changes.

 You must arrive well-prepared for each lesson.
 This means that you will arrive with all reading assignments complete, all videos watched, and home study work complete.

 Lesson No-Show / Late Cancellation Policy

-If you are scheduled for an FTD lesson or flight training event, and weather or maintenance become a factor, you are still expected to arrive on-time for training.
+If you are scheduled for a simulator lesson or flight training event, and weather or maintenance become a factor, you are still expected to arrive on-time for training.
 Your instructor will decide the appropriate course of action which may include substituting the planned lesson with another suitable to the conditions.

 ATP understands that extenuating circumstances do occur, and will allow exceptions to this policy at its sole discretion.
 Any time your account incurs a cancellation fee, payment must be received before any further training will be scheduled.

 It’s simple and ethical: you or ATP reserves the right to terminate your training at any time, making you (or a designated lending source) eligible for a pro-rated refund which will be issued within 15 days following program termination.

 ATP’s refund policy quickly accommodates students who elect to discontinue the program for any reason.
 It is important to receive your refund in an expeditious manner so you can use the funds to continue your flight training at another school, repay a loan, or cover emergency needs.